 The original Space Mountain opened at Walt Disney World in 1975, after a decade of planning.
 The California ride opened in 1977, with six U S. Mercury astronauts and the widow of Virgil I. "Gus" Grissom in attendance.

 Space Mountain begins at Station 77, where riders board their "rocket."
 Space Mountain is 118 feet tall and 200 feet wide, and its foundation is buried two stories below ground to keep it in scale with the other Tomorrowland attractions.

 Is It Different than Space Mountain in Florida?

 Even if you enjoyed this ride in Florida, Space Mountain is worth another spin in California, where the boarding queue is much more entertaining.
 Once on the ride, you’ll find it darker and with more a feeling of flying through space.
 Seating is also different, with two people per row.
-It’s a configuration that I like better, allowing me to hear my pals screaming and to enjoy the jostling back and forth.
+It’s a configuration that's better if you like to hear your pals screaming and enjoy the jostling back and forth.